Photo: Chad Blakley/Lights Over Lapland

 Other regions in Swedish Lapland

-As mentioned earlier, if weather conditions are just right (dark, cold and cloudless) you might catch a glimpse of the northern lights from any location within subarctic and arctic Sweden – even close to larger towns such as Luleå, Jokkmokk, Arvidsjaur and Gällivare.
+As mentioned earlier, if weather conditions are just right (dark, cold and cloudless) you might catch a glimpse of the northern lights from any location within subarctic and arctic Sweden – even close to larger towns such as Luleå, Jokkmokk (link in Swedish), Arvidsjaur and Gällivare.

 While in Luleå, you can head out into the surrounding Brandö forests and wilderness, far from bright artificial city lights to view the natural ones.
 Dog-sledding across frozen Lake Skabram just outside Jokkmokk might also put you in close contact with the northern lights.